google-deepmind/mujoco/doc/XMLreference.rst

 .. _asset-hfield-nrow:

 :at:`nrow`: :at-val:`int, "0"`
-   This attribute and the next are used to allocate a height field in mjModel and leave the elevation data undefined (i.e., set to 0).
+   This attribute and the next are used to allocate a height field in mjModel.
+If the :at:`elevation` attribute is not set, the elevation data is set to 0.
 This attribute specifies the number of rows in the elevation data matrix.
 The default value of 0 means that the data will be loaded from a file, which will be used to infer the size of the matrix.

 .. _asset-hfield-ncol:

 :at:`ncol`: :at-val:`int, "0"`
    This attribute specifies the number of columns in the elevation data matrix.

+.. _asset-hfield-elevation:

+:at:`elevation`: :at-val:`real(nrow*ncol), optional`
+   This attribute specifies the elevation data matrix.
+Values are automatically normalized to lie between 0 and 1 by first subtracting the minimum value and then dividing by the (maximum-minimum) difference, if not 0.
+If not provided, values are set to 0.

 .. _asset-hfield-size: